staking-foundation/diva-dao/Community-Guidelines.md

 ## Section 2.
 Governance Tokens

-Diva Staking DAO governance tokens (the Governance Tokens) means the effectively delegated tokens associated with the Diva Protocol and referred to in https://github.com/staking-foundation and designated as Delegated DIVA.
-D-DIVA.
-D-Tokens, or any other designation the Diva Staking DAO may find appropriate from time to time.
+“Diva Staking DAO governance tokens" refers to the tokens that have been effectively delegated and are associated with the Diva Protocol.
+These tokens are described in detail in GitHub located at https://github.com/staking-foundation and are specifically identified as "Delegated DIVA," "D-DIVA," "D-Tokens," or any other designation that the Diva Staking DAO may deem appropriate at various times.

 ## Section 3.
 Excluded Tokens